ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 }
 ```

-> ⚠ This function is _only run once at build time_.
+> ⚠ This layout component will _only run once at build time_.
 Dynamic "runtime" layouts are [planned](https://github.com/ProjectEvergreen/greenwood/issues/1248).